 I want to start by saying; good that you are doing your research before taking any decision whether to join or not.

-Nu Skin Enterprises was founded in 1984, by Blake Roney, Sandie Tillotson, and Steve Lund, in Provo, Utah.
-The company originated in the U.S. and began its first foreign operation in Canada, year 1990.
+Nu Skin Enterprises was founded in 1984 by Blake Roney, Sandie Tillotson and Steve Lund, in Provo, Utah.
+The company originated in the U.S. and began its first foreign operation in Canada year 1990.

 The founders of Nu Skin decided to build a company that would combine innovative personal care products with ingredients that subscribed to the philosophy of “all of the good, none of the bad”.

-You do not know how many times I have heard this sales pitch; “all of the good, none of the bad”.
+I can no longer count the times I have heard this sales pitch; “all of the good, none of the bad”.
 I even used it myself numerous times.

 Let Us Talk More About The Actual